← Values Commons

 Values Commons - Conscious Consuming and the Open Values Standard

-A public-interest ecosystem for choosing and organizing by values, powered by an open standard and proven by a working reference app.
+Public-interest tools for choosing and organizing by values, built on an open standard and demonstrated in a working app.

-Grant brief · private preview · June 25, 2026 · prepared for aligned grant reviewers
+Grant brief · live public draft · July 7, 2026 · prepared for aligned grant reviewers

 The Problem